IBCNServices/lab-kappa-docs/setup-mac.md

 # General installation manual for macOS

 In contrast to the Windows installation, Mac users can still use VirtualBox for their virtual machines.
-A transition to VMWare is possible, but this is only with a paid license.
+A transition to VMWare is possible (you can download VMWare fusion for free after creating an account [here](https://customerconnect.vmware.com/web/vmware/evalcenter?p=fusion-player-personal)).
 Other non-free VM-software for macOS is Parallels Desktop.

 ## Requirements

 * **Mac hardware must be a 2010 or a newer model**, with Intel’s hardware support for memory management unit (MMU) virtualization, including Extended Page Tables (EPT) and Unrestricted Mode.
 You can check to see if your machine has this support by running the following command in a terminal: `sysctl kern.hv_support`.
 If your Mac supports the Hypervisor framework, the command prints `kern.hv_support: 1`
-* **macOS must be version 10.13 or newer.** That is, Catalina, Mojave, or High Sierra.
-We recommend upgrading to the latest version of macOS. **NOTE**, once macOS 11 (Big Sur) is released, Catalina will not be supported anymore!
+* **macOS must be version 10.14 or newer.** That is Mojave, High Sierra or Big Sur.
+We recommend upgrading to the latest version of macOS. **NOTE**, please do not install the newest macOs version (Monterey) before our approval (we will evaluate it asap once it is released)
 * At least 8 GB of RAM

 ## Git installation